britishlibrary/peripleo-lanc/source_data/original/README.md

   We can brainstorm what to do about it, and see if there's leftover time in the end, perhaps.
 I would caution, however, against aiming to develop a tool that aims to be both a geo-analytics tool, as well as a collection exploration tool!_

 - __PAS__.
 A sample of Portable Antiquities Scheme data, comprising all 11,733 records for Warwickshire, converted to extended Linked Places format.
-In the interests of find site security, coordinates have been obfuscated by up to 0.7km.
+In the interests of find site security, coordinates have been obfuscated by up to 0.7km. *Includes some records with null geometry.*

 - __Heritage for All__.
 A GeoJSON feature collection of ~2.800 records from two collections, with point coordinates and _title_, _organization_, _url_ and (sometimes) _description_ properties.
 IDs are permalinks using w3id.org (But